tongwang/tika-server-docker/README.md

 It is built on Debian buster image with the latest jre runtime environment.
 The current installed Tika Server version is 1.26.
 Docker image tag should match the installed Tika version.

+A healthcheck is enabled to remove orphaned tmp files and make sure /tmp have enough space.

 ## Usage

 Run the container: